TrueCloudLab/frostfs-testlib/README.md

 ```

 ### Hosting Configuration
-Hosting component is a class that represents infrastructure (machines/containers/services) where neoFS is hosted.
+Hosting component is a class that represents infrastructure (machines/containers/services) where frostFS is hosted.
 Interaction with specific infrastructure instance (host) is encapsulated in classes that implement interface `frostfs_testlib.hosting.Host`.
 To pass information about hosts to the `Hosting` class in runtime we use method `configure`:

 ```python
 from frostfs_testlib.hosting import Hosting